Course Outline

 - EV as a Mobile battery and charger wallet

-- Charging and storage as service
+- Charging and storage as a service

 - Grid as a service for P2P energy trading

-- Use of distributed ledger technology in P2P energy trading- Blockchain, HyperLedger and DAG
+- Use of distributed ledger technology in P2P energy trading - Blockchain, HyperLedger, and DAG

-- IOTA/TIANGLE in P2P charging
+- IOTA / TANGLE in P2P charging

 Module 8: A few common IoT systems for Utility monetization